TGBAKC/Project-Exam-2-main/README.md

 ---

 ## 🙌 Acknowledgements
 Thank you to everyone who supported me throughout this project, including my mentors, peers, and the Noroff team.This project was developed as part of my frontend development studies.
-It represents my ability to build a complete, functional web application from scratch.